 In December 2016, the Company's Board of Directors adopted, and its stockholders approved, the 2016 Plan.
 The number of shares reserved for issuance under the 2016 Plan will increase on the first day of each fiscal year during the term of the 2016 Plan by the lesser of: (i) 10,000,000 shares, (ii) 4% of the outstanding shares of common stock as of the last day of the immediately preceding fiscal year; or (iii) such other amount as the Company's Board of Directors may determine.
 On February 1, 2018, the number of shares of common stock available for issuance under the 2016 Plan was automatically increased according to its terms by 3,759,077 shares.
-In addition, the shares reserved for issuance under the 2016 Plan also include shares returned to the 2008 Plan as the result of expiration or termination of options or other awards.
-As of July 31, 2018, the number of shares available for future award under the 2016 Plan is 1,873,494.
+In addition, the shares reserved for issuance under the 2016 Plan as the result of expiration or termination of options or other awards.
+As of October 31, 2018, the number of shares available for future award under the 2016 Plan is 1,446,083.